 - 1. The teacher, or other person in authority, implements Action DROP, COVER, and HOLD ON.
 Face away from windows. - 2.
 Try to avoid glass and falling objects.
 Move away from under heavy suspended light fixtures. - 3.
-After earthquake stops wait for announcement to leave building. - (a) Do not return to buildings for any reason until they have been declared safe by school authorities. - (b) Adult guards should be posted at a safe distance from all building entrances to see that no one reenters the buildings. - 4.
-All site personnel should assemble in preplanned assembly area. - 5.
-Teachers take roll and make list of missing students. - 6.
+After the earthquake stops, wait for the announcement to leave the building.
+Students with disabilities leave with support of teacher/ teacher aide - (a) Do not return to buildings for any reason until they have been declared safe by school authorities. - (b) Adult guards should be posted at a safe distance from all building entrances to see that no one reenters the buildings. - 4.
+All site personnel should assemble in a preplanned assembly area. - 5.
+Teachers take roll and make a list of missing students. - 6.
 Instruct students to be silent in order to hear instructions, to silence their cell phones, and to refrain from texting.
 Texting may incite panic and create excessive airwave traffic that can limit or slow communication by emergency crews. - 7.
 Do not light any fires after the earthquake.
-Turn off main gas valve. - 8.
-Keep safe distance from electrical wires, which may have fallen.
-Turn off main electrical switch. - 9.
+Turn off the main gas valve. - 8.
+Keep a safe distance from electrical wires, which may have fallen.
+Turn off the main electrical switch. - 9.
 Render first aid if necessary.
 CALL 911 for fire or medical help. - 10.
 Notify the District Office. - 11.
-Use Emergency Communications equipment to contact Emergency Services Center. - 12.
+Use Emergency Communications equipment to contact the Emergency Services Center. - 12.
 Request assistance as needed, through channels, from the District Office. - 13.
 The Site Manager will try to procure the advice of school authorities about the safety of the building, and whether students and staff may return.